Rev up your workout with interval training

 See more In-depth

-- Weston M, et al. Effects of low-volume high-intensity interval training (HIT) on fitness in adults: A meta-analysis of controlled and non-controlled trials.
-Sports Medicine.
-2014;44:1005.
+- Cao M, et al. Effects of high-intensity interval training versus moderate-intensity continuous training on cardiorespiratory fitness in children and adolescents: A meta-analysis.
+2019; doi:10.3390/ijerph16091533.

 - Machado AF, et al. High-intensity interval training using whole-body exercises: Training recommendations and methodological overview.
 2019; doi:10.1111/cpf.12433.